 You can take the bus to Newcastle from Belfast bus station, or get a taxi if you wish.

-Northern Ireland is one of the key filming spots of the hit TV show Game of Thrones.
-Now, I haven't watched it myself (I am planning to), but Bradley has!
+Northern Ireland is one of the key filming spots of the hit TV show Game of Thrones (which you NEED to watch if you haven't yet!)

 I took him to a few spots including the Dark Hedges, which was very pretty (As you can see below!), but I’ve included an article that locates all the Game of Thrones sites for you.